SlugBot/web/patch_notes.md

 ### Updates
   - Added secondary and tertiary role options to roleReacts.
   - Removing roleReact options is now done by specifying the primary role of an option.
   - Improved channel permissions update logging.
+  - `/mute` now asks for confirmation before muting.

+### Bug Fixes
+  - Fixed `/weaponer bestinclass` using invalid stroke by default.

 *****************************